GameIndustry.ph

 Philippine Ragnarok Online, under Level Up!

 Philippine Ragnarok Online, abbreviated as pRO, is the first officially licensed MMORPG to be published in the Philippines.
-The game began open beta on June 2, 2003 with the launch of its first server, "Chaos".
-It was followed by its commercial release in September of the same year.
+The game began its free-play open beta on June 2, 2003, with the launch of its first server, "Chaos".
+The beta ended in August and the game launched commercially in September of the same year.
 It launched the "Lydia" server on November 3, 2004.

-On February 13, 2015, Level Up! announced that it would be closing the game on March 31, 2015.
-In cooperation with GRAVITY's Warp Portal, a new server in International Ragnarok Online (iRO) will be established in April 2015 to accommodate players who wish to continue playing the game.
+On February 13, 2015, Level Up! announced that it would close the game on March 31, 2015.
+A new server in International Ragnarok Online (iRO), in cooperation with GRAVITY's Warp Portal, was established in April 2015 to accommodate players who wanted to continue playing the game.
 A migration program was started to help players move their assets to the new server.[1]
-The new iRO server was named "Thor".
+The new iRO server was named Thor.

 The game managed to attract 10 million active subscribers.
-Gary Escobar, Product Director for Level Up!, stated that at its peak, the game had over 57,000 concurrent users.
-In regards to server popularity, "Chaos, being the first server, was the most populated followed by Loki.
+Gary Escobar, Product Director for Level Up!, stated that the game had over 57,000 concurrent users at its peak.
+Regarding the game's server popularity, "Chaos, being the first server, was the most populated followed by Loki.
 The third was a toss-up between Iris and Fenrir.
 Urdr, being a PK (PvP) server, was the least populated".[3]

 ROExtreme, under Electronics Extreme